Calculation of growing degree days (GDD) in the pollen package

 tmax

-- daily maximum temperaturetmin
+- daily maximum temperature -

-- daily minimum temperaturetbase
+- daily minimum temperature -

-- base temperaturetbase_max
+- base temperature -

-- maximum base temperaturetype
+- maximum base temperature -

 - type of the GDD calculations.
-Either “B”, “C”,
+Either “B”, “C”, or “D”.
+The default is “C”.

-or “D”.
-The default is “C”.The last argument is inspired by the article by Baskerville and Emin (1969) (see Figure 1 in the mentioned paper).
+The last argument is inspired by the article by Baskerville and Emin (1969) (see Figure 1 in the mentioned paper).

 "B"

-- The heat units are calculated based on the
+- The heat units are calculated based on the difference between the mean daily temperature and the threshold (tbase

 ).
-In the case when the value of tmin
+In the case when the value oftmin

-is
+is lower thantbase

-, then it is replaced by
+, then it is replaced bytbase

 "C"

-- same as type "B"
+- same as type"B"

-and when the
+and when the value oftmax

-is larger than tbase_max
+is larger thantbase_max

-it is replaced by tbase_max
+, then it is replaced bytbase_max

 "D"

-- same as type "B"
+- same as type"B"

-and when the
+and when the value oftmax

-is larger than tbase_max
+is larger thantbase_max

-no heat units are added
+, then no heat units are added

 gdd_data$type_b <- gdd(tmax = gdd_data$tmax, tmin = gdd_data$tmin,